 What Do You Need for Starting Seeds in a Bag?

 In northern climates, seeds need to be started indoors for the best chance at germination.
 Other factors besides cold temperatures can affect sprouting, such as rain and wind, which may wash away seeds.
 To keep control of your future plants and get them ahead for the growing season, try the baggie seed starting method.
-It’s cheap, easy and effective.
+It’s cheap, easy, and effective.

 You can use a clear plastic bag that has a zipper, or not.
 Even a bread bag will work, provided it doesn’t have holes.
-Remember, the two most crucial items for seed germination are moisture and
+Remember, the two most crucial items for seed germination are moisture and heat.
+By starting seeds in a bag, you can easily provide both, plus light if the variety of seed is one that is photosensitive.

 In addition to the bag, you will need some material that is moderately absorbent.
-This might be a bit of towel, coffee filter, paper towels or even moss.
+This might be a bit of towel, coffee filter, paper towel, or even moss.
 Ta-da, you now have a perfect seed incubator.

 Tips on Plastic Bag Seed Starting